prog-re/ugly/docs/manual.md

 ?>
 ```

-It's therefore important to order the routing configurations so that a less specific routing shadows a more specific routing.
+It's therefore important to order the routing configurations so that a less specific routing does not shadow a more specific routing.

 ```PHP
 <?php